TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 ### 6) Speaker shall have an input power rating minimum of 1 watt and maximum of 2 watts |Origin: Amplifier specifications and power insurance|
 Due to the amplifier being able to supply a continuous power of 1.4 - 2.5W [1], an appropriate speaker must be selected so that the amplifier has enough power to drive it.
 A good rule of thumb is to have the amplifier used have an output power 1.5-2 times higher than the speakers power rating.
 With this in mind, the speaker that is used should have a power rating of 2 watts or less.
 This ensures that the amplifier will be able to consistently drive the speaker with enough power, even if there are slight fluctuations in the system.
+The inclusion of a minimum of 1 watt of power is to ensure that a speaker is chosen that has sufficient power to be used to cancel noise within the room.

 ### 7) Output system shall extend a maximum of 0.5 meters from the wall |Origin: Ethics and system delay|
 To satisfy the ethical constraints of movement impedence and reduce delay as much as possible in the system, the speaker will extend a maximum of 0.5 meters from the wall.
 This distance will likely be less but this constraint is set to make sure that the speaker is never in the way of individuals within the room.
 This distance constraint is also necessary due to the delay associated with the speed of sound and distance of the speaker from the sound source.
 The speaker cannot have too much delay else the anti-noise will not be in sync with outside noise.